 John B. Oakes was a pioneer of environmental journalism and wrote the first column on environmental issues in a major newspaper, starting in 1951.

 John B. Oakes was one of the early pioneers of environmental journalism.
-Listen to Oakes describe his efforts to carve out space for environmental topics in the New York Times.
+Read Oakes' description of his efforts to carve out space for environmental topics in the New York Times.